CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 If you want to see the original configuration files used during deployment, please refer to the [XRd-Sandbox Repository Always On Topology](https://github.com/CiscoDevNet/XRd-Sandbox/tree/main/topologies/always-on).

+## Limitations

+The following features are not supported in this sandbox environment using XRd:

+- Multipoint L2VPN
+- Vlan rewrites

+The sandbox uses the control plane version of XRd, which is not intended for high throughput.

 ## 📚 Learning Resources

 There are various examples and documentation to assist with getting started: